 It’s a solid spot for a fast casual Peking Duck meal for real cheap.

-Also recommended is Four Seasons Peking Chamber (四季民福烤鸭), another reputable Beijing brand.
+Also recommended is Four Seasons Peking Chamber (四季民福烤鸭), another reputable Beijing brand with plenty of accolades.
 It has two locations, Joy City and in Hongkou.
+However, it is also known to be booked ahead weeks in advance (I’ve never had success making a reservation).
+If you are interested to try, be prepared to queue.